zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartValueAxisItemLabels.md

     ?>

 ### visible
-The visibility of the labels.
+If set to true the chart will display the value axis labels.
+By default the category axis labels are visible.

 #### Returns
 `\Kendo\Dataviz\UI\ChartValueAxisItemLabels`